Jerrabomberra (district)

 Jerrabomberra includes the "urban village" of Oaks Estate, which was formerly part of Queanbeyan, broadacre uses in Symonston (including the headquarters of Geoscience Australia and the Therapeutic Goods Administration), light industry in Hume and Symonston, HMAS Harman and rural areas.
 It is crossed by the Monaro Highway and Canberra Avenue.

 History

-The Jerrabomberra was designated by the Districts Act of 1966 as one of the 18 districts of the Australian Capital Territory.
+Jerrabomberra was designated by the Districts Act of 1966 as one of the 18 districts of the Australian Capital Territory.